jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 - The CloudFront security savings bundle is a simple way to save up to 30% on the CloudFront charges on your AWS bill when you make an upfront commitment.
 - When you purchase a savings bundle, you also get credits for AWS WAF, a web application firewall that helps protect your CloudFront distribution against common web exploits.

+## Origin Access Identity

+- Access to S3 origin is restricted through CloudFront.
+- Bucket policy is created that provides bucket access to only OAI as _AWS Principal_.
+- With OAI, an identity is created and that is in turn used as AWS principal in S3 Bucket policy to restrict access.

+## Behavior

+- Redirect requests to specific origin based on path pattern
+- Example: If file type is .mp4, go to origin 1, else to origin 2.
+There could be a default behavior too.

+## Geo-Restriction

+- Restrict access to specific countries based on white-list or black-list based approach.

+## Cache Invalidation

+- You need to pay for invalidation requests.